10 Best MQTT Tools for Your IoT Project

 To install Mosquitto clients on Windows, download the installation file from mosquitto.org.
 Run the saved file and follow the instructions to install Pro Mosquitto MQTT broker and Mosquitto clients.

-You can install Mosquitto clients on Linux using the command line.
-Run the following command for it:
+You can install Mosquitto clients on Linux using the command line by running the following command:

 sudo apt-get install mosquitto-clients